ADGEfficiency/intro-to-distributed-computation-in-python/README.md

 Two hour tutorial at Kiwi Pycon 2022 in Ōtautahi (Christchurch) New Zealand.

-For beginners - covering the foundations needed to be effective with running computation across many CPUs or machines.
+Covers the foundations needed to be effective with running intelligent computation across many workers.

 ## Outcomes